Ciara Watling

-Ciara Alice Watling (née Sherwood; born 18 August 1992) is a Northern Irish footballer who plays as a midfielder for Millwall Lionesses.
+Ciara Alice Watling (née Sherwood; born 18 August 1992) is a professional footballer who plays as a midfielder for Millwall Lionesses.

 Club career

 Watling joined Charlton Athletic at the age of 15 after a successful trial following recommendation from Keith Boanas, where she was awarded Player of the Season for the academy in her first season.

 After a season with Charlton's first team, Watling went on loan to Millwall Lionesses before moving permanently.
 During the 2013–14 season, Watling captained the Millwall Lionesses Development Squad.
 Watling made her debut for the first team as a substitute against London Bees in the FA WSL Cup in May 2014.
 She made her first start two months later against Watford.

 During the 2016 FA WSL mid-season transfer window, Watling left Millwall Lionesses by mutual agreement before signing for Crystal Palace for the 2016–17 season.
 Watling moved back to Charlton on January 15, 2020.

 After her first full season with Charlton, Watling signed for Southampton in the FA Women's National League that summer.
 Following their successful promotion push in the 2021–22 season, she will play the 2022–23 season in the FA Women's Championship.
 At the end of the 2022–23 season, Watling left the club after agreeing to terminate her contract.

 Ciara signed for Millwall Lionesses on 25 January 2024.